 Report of the Sunrise Registrations Sub Team

+Updated as of 27 July 2017

 The Sunrise Registrations Sub Team held its first meeting on 14 April 2017, and held a total of 9 meetings.
 The Sub Team was tasked with refining Charter questions relevant to the review of Sunrise Registrations, in addition to identifying data that may be helpful to the GNSO Review of all RPMs in all gTLDs PDP Working Group in answering the questions.
 These questions can be found in a document titled “Sunrise Claims General Charter Questions”, posted on the Sub Team wiki here: https://community.icann.org/x/dM7Raw.